 Betty Irene Moore Fellowships for Nurse Leaders and Innovators

 The Betty Irene Moore Fellowships for Nurse Leaders and Innovators is a national program to develop the next generation of nurse leaders and innovators.
-The fellowship program recognizes and advances early-career nursing scholars and innovators with high potential to accelerate leadership in nursing-science research, practice, education, policy and entrepreneurship.
-This fellowship positions nurse scholars to be full partners in improving health care delivery and advancing health by developing skills and confidence in leadership and innovation.
+The fellowship program recognizes and advances early- to mid-career nursing scholars and innovators with high potential to accelerate leadership in nursing-science research, practice, education, policy and entrepreneurship.
+Betty Irene Moore Nurse Fellows develop skills and confidence in leadership and innovation improving health care delivery and advancing health.

-Applications for the 2021 cohort of 10 nurse leader fellows from eligible institutions or health systems open Sept.
-15. The deadline to submit applications is 5 p.m.
+Applications are now open for the 2021 cohort of 10 nurse leader fellows from eligible institutions and health systems.
+The deadline to submit applications is 5 p.m.
 PST Dec.
 1.

 Sign up to receive email updates about how to apply for the program, how to register for the informational webinars and more!